junxit/us-congress-bills-116/metadata.md

 - 2019-02-14 — Senate amendment proposed (on the floor): Amendment SA 191 proposed by Senator McConnell for Senator Menendez.
 - 2019-02-14 — Senate amendment submitted
 - 2019-02-14 — Senate amendment submitted
+- 2019-02-15 — Message on Senate action sent to the House.
+- 2019-02-19 — Received in the House.
+- 2019-02-19 — Referred to the House Committee on Foreign Affairs.